By Maggie Van Ostrand

 “Nothing, but that I came by those bills honestly, and I don’t see why I should be treated this way.
 I had used some of the bills before, and I thought they were all right.”

 The hearing must have seriously scared Annie because, by the next day, she was closer to telling the truth, or so it seemed: her real name was Della Moore, she was 26, and she was born in Tarrant County, Texas.

-They took the day coach to Memphis, Tennessee and let the good times continue to roll.
-Annie guessed they spent around $400 having fun and she especially enjoyed Nevils buying expensive dresses and hats for her.
-By the time they left Memphis for Nashville on October 10th where they headed straight for Linck’s Hotel, Annie had Bank of Montana notes for about $400.
-She must have been a very good companion, because Nevils gave her at least another hundred.
-Perhaps Annie was Mae West’s inspiration when she said “When I’m good I’m very, very good, but when I’m bad, I’m better.”
+They took the day coach to Memphis, Tennessee, and let the good times continue to roll.
+Annie guessed they spent around $400 having fun, and she especially enjoyed Nevils buying expensive dresses and hats for her.
+By the time they left Memphis for Nashville on October 10, headed straight for Linck’s Hotel, Annie had Bank of Montana notes for about $400.
+She must have been a very good companion because Nevils gave her at least another hundred.
+Perhaps Annie was Mae West’s inspiration when she said: “When I’m good, I’m very, very good, but when I’m bad, I’m better.”

 As Annie’s story unfolded, she admitted spending most of her time at the Lincke Hotel in their room, while Nevils preferred hanging around saloons until the wee hours.
 Then, Annie said, she began to have misgivings.
 The more money Nevils gave her, the more suspicious she got.
 She was also afraid he might take the money back and dump her.
 A shrewd move by Annie was that she changed the money he had given her into larger bills so they could be more easily hidden from him, and repaired to the Fourth National Bank to accomplish this, where she was arrested.